Dominic Ondoro

 Dominic Ondoro (born March 3, 1988, also known as Pius Dominic Ondoro) is a Kenyan long-distance runner best known for holding the course records at Minnesota's Grandma's Marathon and the Twin Cities Marathon.
-He won the 2017 Houston Marathon in Texas and has won many other major marathons, some multiple times (his four Twin Cities Marathon wins in Minneapolis-St. Paul is unmatched, and he is a two-time Melbourne Marathon winner in Australia.)
+He has won many other major marathons, some multiple times, such as the 2017 and 2023 Houston Marathon in Texas, his two Melbourne Marathon wins in Australia and his unrivaled four Twin Cities Marathon wins in Minneapolis-St. Paul.

 Running career

 At the IAAF-labeled Houston Marathon in 2017, Ondoro ran most of the race with a large group that included Ethiopian Olympians Yitayal Atnafu and Abayneh Ayele.
 The race had been won by Ethiopians in the previous eight years, but Ondoro sped up in the last two miles to win the race in 2:12:05.

 Ondoro finished second at the Stockholm Marathon in 2011 in 2:14:23.
 The same year, he won the Helsinki City Marathon at age 23.
 He finished in 2:23:24.
 In 2012, he finished ninth in the Mumbai Marathon in 2:14:56.

 Later in 2012, Ondoro raced the Great Bristol Half Marathon, winning the competitive race in 1:02:51.

 His personal best time in a marathon was at the Tiberias Marathon in 2013.
 The race takes place near the Sea of Galilee in Israel.
 Ondoro was crowned the victor after he finished just seconds ahead of Deribe Melka and Francis Kibiwott Larabal and crossed the finish line in 2:08:00.

 In 2013, at the Lille Half Marathon in Lille, France, Ondoro finished sixth in his best-ever half marathon race, coming in at 1:01:32, a few seconds behind Abraham Cheroben.

 In 2014, he became the new course record holder at Grandma's Marathon, which runs from Two Harbors to Duluth, Minnesota, by winning in a time of 2:09:06.
 The former record was held for 33 years by Dick Beardsley (former winner of the London Marathon).